beaconsproject/disturbance_explorer/docs/overview.md

 The **Welcome** section includes the **Overview** landing page that provides a concise introduction to the app and its functionality.
 It also includes this guide and **Dataset Requirements** which outlines the description, naming convention, and data structure of the required spatial layers used by the **Disturbance Explorer** app.

-Guidance is integrated directly into the workflow: each step includes a User Guide tab with clear instructions and explanations of functions.
+Guidance is integrated directly into the workflow: each step includes a User Guide tab with clear instructions and explanation of functions.

 ### Input data